 The Jungle Quechua of Peru

 The Jungle Quechua of Peru, numbering approximately 44,000 people, are No Longer Unreached.
-They are an ethnolinguistic community of Peru and can also be known as Lamista.
-They are an Indigenous people, in the Quechua people cluster of the Latin-Caribbean Americans affinity bloc.
+They are an ethnolinguistic community of Peru They are an Indigenous people, in the Quechua people cluster of the Latin American and Caribbean Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Quechua, San Martín.

 Jungle Quechua in Peru photo